Itvisors/mendix-SetFocusOnErrorWidget/README.md

 ## Properties
 delay: For large pages, showing many validation errors can take a little time.
 As this widget can only act after the validation errors are shown, this property can be used to set a delay.

-gotoFirstElement: Goes to the first error rather that the first element in the container if true.
+gotoFirstElement: Goes to the first error rather than the first element in the container if true.
 This is useful if the first error is someway down in a layoutGrid.